hapify/hapify/docs/concepts/models.md

 	- `audio`
 	- `document`

-### Fields properties
+### Field properties

-- **Primary** : the fields is the primary identifier.
+- **Primary**: the field is the primary identifier.

-- **Unique** : the field contains unique values requires to avoid duplicates.
-A model could have multiple unique keys.
-(Ex: user's email or coupon code).
+- **Unique**: the field contains unique values, required to avoid duplicates.
+A model could have multiple unique keys. (e.g.: user's email or coupon code).

-- **Label** : the fields is a human readable identifier.
-(Ex: user `First Name` and `Last Name`, a movie title).
+- **Label**: the field is a human readable identifier. (e.g.: user `First Name` and `Last Name`, a movie title).

-- **Nullable** : the field can contains empty value.
+- **Nullable**: the field can contain empty value.
 In other words, it is not required.

-- **Multiple** : This field will contain not a single value but a list of value or references
+- **Multiple**: this field will contain not a single value but a list of value or references.

-- **Embedded** : ability to automatically "join" data from a linked entity.
-(Ex: When you get a user's details, you may want to get his avatar at the same time).
+- **Embedded**: ability to automatically attach data from a linked entity. (e.g.: When you get a user's details, you may want to get their avatar at the same time).
 This can be used to embed forms as well.

-- **Searchable** : ability to search for entities based on this field.
+- **Searchable**: ability to search for entities based on this field.

-- **Sortable** : ability to sort search results based on this field.
+- **Sortable**: ability to sort search results based on this field.

-- **Hidden** : this field should never be sent to the end-user.
-(Ex: user's password).
+- **Hidden**: this field should never be sent to the end-user. (e.g.: user's password).

-- **Internal** : a value defined internally by the system, which the end-user cannot set.
-(Ex: entity creation date, primary key etc.).
+- **Internal**: a value defined internally by the system, which the end-user cannot set (e.g.: entity creation date, primary key, etc.).

-- **Restricted** : if data access (read and/or write) is restricted to specific users.
-(Ex: a `validated` status to be set by an admin only).
+- **Restricted**: if data access (read and/or write) is restricted to specific users (e.g.: a `validated` status to be set by an admin only).

-- **Ownership** : defines the identity of the entity's owner(s).
-(Ex: a bar with a field `creator` containing the user id).
+- **Ownership**: defines the identity of the entity's owner(s) (e.g.: a bar with a field `creator` containing the user ID).